botre/anki-decks/src/music-theory.md

 Articulation is a fundamental musical parameter that determines how a single note or other discrete event is sounded.

+- Short or long
+- Strong or soft attack
+- Quiet or loud

 ## Voice leading

 How chords flow from one to another.